-- A. Protect and encourage the health, safety, and general welfare of the present and future population of Jefferson County. - B. Help guide the future growth and development of Jefferson County in accordance with the adopted Comprehensive Plan. - C. Encourage growth and development in areas where sewer, water, schools, and other public facilities are or will soon be available in order to provide services in the most cost effective manner. - D. Insure that growth and development are both economically and environmentally sound. - E. Encourage the maintenance of an agricultural base in the County at a level sufficient to insure the continued viability of farming. - F. Encourage and support commercial, industrial, and agricultural activities while maintaining land use, order and compatibility. - G. Encourage an improved appearance of Jefferson County with relationship to the use and development of land and structures. - H. Encourage the conservation of natural resources. - I. Provide a guide for public action in the orderly and efficient provision of public facilities and services. - J. Provide a guide for private enterprise in developing and building a strong economic community. - K. Encourage Historic Preservation.
+- A. Protect and encourage the health, safety, and general welfare of the present and future population of Jefferson County. - B. Help guide the future growth and development of Jefferson County in accordance with the adopted Comprehensive Plan. - C. Encourage growth and development in areas where sewer, water, schools, and other public facilities are or will soon be available in order to provide services in the most cost effective manner. - D. Insure that growth and development are both economically and environmentally sound. - E. Encourage the maintenance of an agricultural base in the County at a level sufficient to insure the continued viability of farming. - F. Encourage and support commercial, industrial, and agricultural activities while maintaining land use, order and compatibility. - G. Encourage an improved appearance of Jefferson County with relationship to the use and development of land and structures. - H. Encourage the conservation of natural resources. - I. Provide a guide for public action in the orderly and efficient provision of public facilities and services.
+This includes the extension and improvement of public and private water and sewer services throughout the County based on sound engineering principles and where fiscally feasible.32 - J. Provide a guide for private enterprise in developing and building a strong economic community. - K. Encourage Historic Preservation.